Applying Step-by-Step K – 12th

 - Visits for K – 2nd Students: Odyssey prefers a visit of (1) to (2) hours and in some cases a parent can join their child.

 - Visits for 3rd – 8th Students: We prefer that your student stay with us all day.
-Drop-off is 9 AM for 3rd and 4th graders with adjournment at 3:00 PM, 8:45 AM for Intermediate students (5th – 8th) with adjournment at 3:30 PM (early release on Wednesdays at 2 PM).
-A day visit can be a requirement for admissions and while on campus, Intermediate Students may be asked to complete a written supplement as part of the submitted application.
+Drop-off is 9 AM for 3rd and 4th graders with adjournment at 3:00 PM, 8:45 AM for middle school students (5th – 8th) with adjournment at 3:30 PM (early release on Wednesdays at 2 PM).
+A day visit can be a requirement for admissions and while on campus, middle school students may be asked to complete a written supplement as part of the submitted application.